 - Join RG’s brand-new listserve for college students.
 Send your email address to firstname.lastname@example.org if you’d like to be added.

-- Attend Making Money Make Change, RG’s annual conference (November 9-12, 2017 in New York).
+- Attend Making Money Make Change (MMMC), RG’s annual conference for young folks (18-35 years old) with access to wealth and/or class privilege who care about social justice.
 This will be a perfect place to connect with other college students.

 - Seek support from RG staff.
 If you have questions or ideas about bringing RG to your campus, or if you’re wondering how you can get involved, please contact Adam Roberts (email@example.com)